Antithymocyte Globulin (Equine)

 Refer to adult dosing.
 Begin at the lower end of dosing ranges.

-Note: Test dose: While a skin test is recommended prior to administration of the initial dose, anaphylaxis may still occur in patients who display negative skin tests.
-Consider testing initially with an epicutaneous prick of undiluted antithymocyte globulin (ATG); if no wheal in 10 minutes, then use 0.02 mL intradermally of a 1:1000 dilution of ATG in normal saline along with a separate saline control of 0.02 mL; observe in 10 minutes.
+Test dose: While a skin test is recommended prior to administration of the initial dose, anaphylaxis may still occur in patients who display a negative skin test.
+Consider testing initially with an epicutaneous prick of undiluted antithymocyte globulin (ATG); if no wheal in 10 minutes, then use 0.02 mL intradermally of a 1 mg/mL dilution of ATG in normal saline along with a separate saline control of 0.02 mL; observe in 10 minutes.
 A positive skin reaction consists of a wheal with the initial prick test (undiluted) or ≥3 mm in diameter larger than the saline control with the diluted intradermal test.
-A positive skin test is suggestive of an increased risk for systemic allergic reactions with an infusion.
+A positive skin test is suggestive of an increased risk for systemic allergic reactions with an infusion, although anaphylaxis may occur in patients who display negative skin tests.
 If ATG treatment is deemed appropriate following a positive skin test, the first infusion should be administered in a controlled environment with intensive life support immediately available.
-A systemic reaction precludes further administration.
+A systemic reaction precludes further administration of the drug.
+Note: Consider premedication with an antihistamine, corticosteroids, and/or an antipyretic.

 Dosing: Adjustment for Toxicity